torproject/torbrowser-launcher/README.md

 * Includes AppArmor profiles to make a Tor Browser compromise not as bad
 * Optionally plays a modem sound when you open Tor Browser (because Tor is so slow)

-Tor Browser Launcher is included in Ubuntu, Debian, and Fedora.
+Tor Browser Launcher is included in Ubuntu, Debian, Arch and Fedora.
 To install it in any other distribution, see the [build instructions](/BUILD.md).

 You might want to check out the [security design doc](/security_design.md).